-At the mid-point of the placement, supervising teachers are asked to engage with the PST in a collaborative review of progress to date with reference to the Graduate Standards and the Early Years Learning Framework as per the Professional Experience Report in order to identify demonstrated strengths and areas for further development during the placement.
+At the mid-point of the placement, supervising teachers are asked to engage with the PST in a collaborative review of progress to date with reference to the Graduate Standards as per the Professional Experience Report in order to identify demonstrated strengths and areas for further development during the placement.
 Preservice Teachers are to attach the interim report copy to the canvas site of their current placement unit.